 What do you need to know for the perfect road trip with the dog?
 Well, if you’re taking the dog along, you’re 90 percent of the way there.

-What else do you need?
+What else do you need when travelling with the dog?
 Many articles offer the basics: take food, water, travel dishes, poop bags, and vaccine records.
 A lot advice is about what to bring and how to secure your dog in the car.

-But I was recently asked for advice about travelling with your dog, which got me thinking about things people don’t immediately consider.
+But I was recently asked for advice about travelling with your dog – specifically, road tripping with the dog – which got me thinking about things people don’t immediately consider.

-It got me thinking about mistakes I’ve made (and learned from) during the past eight years, so I created a list.
-I also created a full packing list here.
-Check that out too.
+It got me thinking about mistakes I’ve made (and learned from) travelling with the dog during the past eight years, so I created a list of advice I didn’t considered before I hit the road with my faithful Fido.
+(I also created a full packing list here.
+Check that out too).

 Here it is: My Best Advice for Road Tripping with the Dog …